Connect to a Kafka cluster

 View the connection address

-- In the Dashboard, on the top menu, click Products and select Managed Databases.
+- In the Control Panel, click Products in the top menu and select Managed Databases.

 - Open the Active tab.